ubvu/OpenScienceAgainstHumanity/README.md

 # OpenScienceAgainstHumanity
 Cards and code to create cards for Open Science Against Humanity.
+Open Science Against Humanity is based on Cards Against Humanity, which was released under a Creative Commons BY-NC-SA 2.0 license (https://creativecommons.org/licenses/by-nc-sa/2.0/).
 This game can be played in person or online.
 If you are interested in the printed game, please reach out to us (rdm@vu.nl)

 # Goal of the Game